Helping you grow closer to God

 So are you ready?
 I want, you’re story is, “What was your life like before Christ?”
 And when you make your outline I encourage you to write it out.
 But I’m an outline person.
 So you might bullet point it first.

 You want to talk about some external issues.
-If there was a movie camera following you around before your life, before you met Christ, I mean, where did you grow up, and what was going on, and what were you doing, and what was your vocation, and were you single, or were you married, or this was your job.
+You know, if there was a movie camera following you around before your life, before you met Christ, I mean, where did you grow up, and what was going on, and what were you doing, and what was your vocation, and were you single, or were you married, or this was your job.
 I mean, just give people snapshots.
 This is externally what your life looked like.

 And then if somehow there was a little internal recorder that could record the things of your heart, and the struggles, and what you felt, and what was going on inside, and what you feared.
 Then you want to talk about some of the internal stuff.
 What was going on inside?